jaleedkhan/PatchCTG/.ipynb_checkpoints/README-checkpoint.md

-# Adapting PatchTST for Binary Classification of Time Series
+# [PatchTST](https://github.com/yuqinie98/PatchTST/tree/main/PatchTST_supervised) adapted for binary classification of CTGs

-We are adapting PatchTST for binary classification of time series, specifically for classifying CTG signals.
-Below is a summary of modifications and necessary updates for this adaptation.
+## Instructions

+1. Navigate to `patchtst_classification/PatchTST_supervised`
+2. Install all the required packages in `requirements.txt`
+3. (Optional) Set hyperparameters for training in `sh scripts/PatchTST/ctg.sh`
+4. Run `sh scripts/PatchTST/ctg.sh` to train and test the model (training progress is logged at `logs/CTG/`)
+5. Run the cells in results section in `patchtst_classification/results_dataset.ipynb` to check training and testing results

-## Updates
+## Updates made in the original repository

 1. **PatchTST.py** (done)
    - Set `target_window=1` during the initialization to ensure proper handling of output dimensions for binary classification